W00nderer/Titanic-Machine-Learning-Problem/README.md

 ## Features
 1. Preprocessing:
    I have decided to not include Name, Ticket, Fair and Cabin columns.
-   For the Age column, I have used mean imputation to fill in the missing data, as well as divide the ages into 4 groups for convience.
+   For the Age column, I have used mean imputation to fill in the missing data, as well as divide the ages into 4 groups for convenience.

    <img width="549" height="64" alt="image" src="https://github.com/user-attachments/assets/f2fbe83b-dad1-49d6-a2b0-40786451bd02" />